heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-2.md

 ## How to Play

-1. Connect your cardboard piano to the microcontroller (using the provided template, foil, jumpers, and crocodile clips).
+1. Connect your cardboard piano to the microcontroller (using the provided template, foil, cables, and crocodile clips).
 2. Load and run the CircuitPython code below.
-3. Touch a key—hear a sound or see a note highlight!
+3. Touch a key—hear a sound or see a note!
 4. Play simple tunes and try making your own.

 ---

 ## Components for the Base Piano

-- Microcontroller (e.g. Raspberry Pi Pico)
+- Microcontroller (Raspberry Pi Pico)
 - [Cardboard piano template](./assets/touch_piano.pdf) (provided at workshop)
-- Aluminum foil (for the keys)
+- metallic foil (e.g. aluminium or copper)
 - Jumper wires / crocodile clips
 - 1 M Ohm resistors (for each touch input)
 - Buzzer, speaker, or use USB MIDI output (depending on extension/project scope)